Nemikolh/oil-rs/parsers/README.md

 But can't be set to symbols that are:

 * Views
-* Template
+* Component
 * Images
 * Fonts

-#### Using parameters within the template
+#### Using parameters within the component

-Parameters can be used to feed other template parameters and also a few more other place such as:
+Parameters can be used to feed other component parameters and also a few more other place such as:

 * Text content: